-The KSU Women's Resource and Interpersonal Violence Prevention Center, Office of

-Institutional Equity, Office of Diversity and Inclusion, Residence Life, Department of Public Safety, and the Athletics Department have partnered to develop and implement ONE Choice, a bystander education training for the KSU campus community.
-Bystander education is an approach that shifts the traditional focus away from the victim and the perpetrator to the surrounding community, which includes students, staff and faculty.
+The KSU Women's Resource Center offers regular trainings for ONE Choice Bystander Education for the KSU campus community.
+KSU employees from Interpersonal Violence Prevention Center, Office of Institutional Equity, Office of Diversity and Inclusion, Residence Life, Department of Public Safety and University Police, and the Athletics Department have received and facilitate similar trainings to the campus community.